ManiMatter/decluttarr/README.md

 # **Decluttarr**

 ## Overview
-Decluttarr keeps the radarr & sonarr queue free of stalled / redundant downloads.
+Decluttarr keeps the radarr & sonarr & lidarr queue free of stalled / redundant downloads.

 Feature overview:
 - Automatically delete downloads that are stuck downloading metadata (& trigger download from another source)
 - Automatically delete failed downloads (& trigger download from another source)
-- Automatically delete downloads belonging to Movies/TV shows that have been deleted in the meantime ('Orphan downloads')
+- Automatically delete downloads belonging to Movies/TV shows/Music requests that have been deleted in the meantime ('Orphan downloads')
 - Automatically delete stalled downloads, after they have been found to be stalled multiple times in a row
-- Automatically delete downloads belonging to Movies/TV shows that are unmonitored
+- Automatically delete downloads belonging to Movies/TV/Music requests shows that are unmonitored

 You may run this locally by launch main.py, or by mounting it inside a docker container.
 A sample docker-compose.yml is included.